![]() |

 In most churches in

-Italy the presepe is not on
+Italy the presepe is not

-display until Christmas eve.
+shown until Christmas eve.
 And in those where it is visible to the

 public before Christmas, Baby Jesus is placed in his crib on December